Support Network

 • The Writing Center – writing experts provide individualized assistance and specialized workshops

-• The Counseling Center – a welcoming place for academic counseling and curriculum-planning guidance
+• Academic Advising Center — a welcoming place for academic advising and curriculum-planning guidance

-• Accessibility Services – get accommodations for exams, help downloading class work, or anything else you need to succeed by contacting the Dean of Student and Diversity Affairs Office
+• Accessibility Services — get accommodations for exams, including notetaking services, special chairs, extra time on exams, reduced distraction testing environment, breaks during exams, or anything else you need to succeed by contacting the Student Services Office.

 • Student Health Insurance - Southwestern offers affordable coverage that is accessible to all students regardless of a previous condition and continues through the bar exam for graduating students.

-• BisonCares - The BisonCares program offers Southwestern Law students a variety of free support options and tools designed to help you mentally and emotionally.
+• BisonCares — The BisonCares program offers Southwestern Law students a variety of free support options and tools designed to help them mentally and emotionally.

 • HelpNet - a national Student Assistance hotline that can help students with counseling and community resources